 Annual inflationary increases to fees and likely living costs

 On your Financial Declaration form, course fees and living costs for future years are calculated using the most recently available rates and include an estimated inflationary increase year-on-year.
 Increases to both fees and living costs should be expected annually.
 For details, please see our guidance on likely increases to fees and charges.

 If your source(s) of financial support are not in GB pounds (£), your financial planning should allow for variations in the currency exchange rate.

 The living costs set out on the Financial Declaration form are for a single person on a full-time course; you will need to plan carefully how you will fund any dependants whom you plan to bring to Oxford with you.
-Please review the Living costs for dependants page for advice on the likely costs which might be incurred by any of your dependants (e.g. a partner or child), who are also living in Oxford.
+Please review the Living costs for dependants information for advice on the likely costs which might be incurred by any of your dependants (eg a partner or child), who are also living in Oxford.
 It is your responsibility to ensure that you have enough funds to meet the living costs of your whole family.
 In particular, please note that childcare costs can be high.

 University student contract

 If your application is successful, you will be sent an offer letter from the department.
 When you accept this offer you will enter into your contract with the University.
 The offer letter will be accompanied by the University’s Terms and Conditions and a Course Information Sheet and will contain a link to the Student Handbook.
 You should read these documents carefully before you accept your offer as they will set out the content of the contract you will be entering into with the University.